Do you suffer from chronic jaw pain? Do you find yourself clenching or grinding your teeth? You may have a TMJ disorder.

 Oral appliances act like mouth guards, covering and protecting teeth to prevent further wear and tear.
 This treatment can be worn overnight or during anxiety-inducing situations.
 Oral appliances take pressure off of the jaw and prevent teeth from clenching and grinding.

-If teeth have become worn down or damaged due to a TMJ disorder, Dr. Randall or Melissa Stewart will help coordinate restorative and cosmetic treatment.
-They offer dental crowns, porcelain veneers, dental implants, and more to restore the form and function of patient’s teeth and gums.
+If teeth have become worn down or damaged due to a TMJ disorder, Dr. Randall or Dr. Melissa Stewart will help coordinate restorative and cosmetic treatment.
+We offer dental crowns, porcelain veneers, dental implants, and more to restore the form and function of patient’s teeth and gums.

 Do you suffer from chronic pain in your face, jaw, or neck?
 Call the Stewart Dental Group today at 704-255-4256 for comprehensive and comfortable dental care.
 You can also schedule an appointment with us online.
 Our staff will work with you to find a treatment option that can effectively reverse the symptoms of TMJ.